canonical/is-charms-contributing-guide/CONTRIBUTING.md

   is lost.
 * Wait for an upstream fix for the issue.

-If it is deemed that a change should land despita a failing status check, the following artifacts should be added to the PR:
+If it is deemed that a change should land despite a failing status check, the following artifacts should be added to the PR:

 * If the status check can be run in another way, e.g. locally, a screenshot with